chanhosuh/chanhosuh.github.io-src/content/12_coins_problem.md

 The above method of using codewords may appear mysterious at first glance, but follows entirely naturally from an information-theoretic viewpoint.

-The system we are learning about is 12 coins, with one being fake.
-Since the fake coin can be one of 12 coins and the fake coin can have two states, light or heavy, there are 24 possible states of the system.
-The placement method for the coins and the three weighings are effectively an encoding scheme that codes the starting state of the system into a three letter codeword as above.

-There are 27 possible codewords.
-In order to find a solution the problem, we must be able to invert the encoding ("decode uniquely") to obtain the starting state.
-Invertibility imposes conditions.
-For example, if two coins are always either off the scale or on the same side of a scale, there is no way to distinguish the states where one coin is fake from the other being fake.
-In other words, in order to distinguish each starting state from another, we need to make sure no two coins follow each other around in our placement of the coins.
-In fact we need more than that.
-We need to make sure no two coins mirror each other's movements; if two coins are always on opposite sides of one another, there is no way to distinguish which is the fake, as we don't know if the fake is heavy or light.

 These conditions on how the coins can be placed lead to the above conditions on the codewords.
 In particular, in order for there to be